-EMTL 1515 Emergency Medical Responder 3.5 credits

-This course is dedicated to the study and application of the knowledge and skills necessary to become and Emergency Medical Responder.
+EMTL 1515 Emergency Medical Responder 3.5 credits This course is dedicated to the study and application of the knowledge and skills necessary to become and Emergency Medical Responder.
 The curriculum is based on the National Standards set forth by the National Registry of Emergency Medical Technicians.
 The course will include applications/skills needed to qualify for the Emergency Medical Responder certification in the State of Nebraska.
 Passing the Cognitive examination and Practical Skills examination of the National Registry of Emergency Technicians is required for certification.
+Student must have current CPR certification, American Heart Association-Healthcare Provider Level or equivalent.
 (45/15/0/0)

-EMTL 1525 Emergency Medical Responder to Emergency Medical Technician 7.5 credits
+EMTL 1525 Emergency Medical Responder to Emergency Medical Technician